There’s always something happening at The Heritage Museum!

 Tuesday, September 12, 6:30 pm: WWII Video Lecture Series.
 More info: http://www.valleyheritagemuseum.org/wwii-video-lectures/

 Thursday, September 21, 7 pm: Harrisonburg’s Icons of Place: Postcards as Community Vision.
-Bridgewater College Professor Scott Suter shares Harrisonburg’s history illustrated by 20th-Century postcards.
+Bridgewater College Professor Scott Suter returns to discuss his contribution to the new book, Picturing Harrisonburg, in which he reveals Harrisonburg’s history through the images of 20th-century postcards.

 Sunday, September 17, 4:00-6:00 pm: 2017 Barnraiser Fundraiser